PavanRangani/docs/docs/prd/contacts/whitelisted-ips.md

 ## Overview

-Athena application is currently accesible from only allowed IPs.
+Athena application is currently accessible from only allowed IPs.
 Its for the security measure taken to lock down access to Athena to only validated people (Clarius employees + Dreamworld team)

 Previously we had manually added allowed IPs to the AWS security group.
 But each time when someone's IP is changed, Clarius team needs to notify us to update that IP.